-How To Install The Plugin
+How To Install The Crayon Syntax Highlighter

 This plugin works with the latest WordPress version which currently is 4.7

 Since I already have this plugin installed, the install button is grayed out.
 You can now safely install the plugin and then open up a new blog post to post a sample code and see how easy it is.

 How To Use The Plugin

-Yes there are a lot of stuff/features inside that popup but I have never used any of them in my couple of years using this plugin.
+Yes, there are a lot of stuff/features inside that popup but I have never used any of them in my couple of years using this plugin.
 I just click on the “Crayon” link and paste my code.
 Look at the screenshot below with the code added.

 The red lines inside the code mean nothing at all (remember that).
 Now we are ready to click the “Add” button to show this code in your blog post.
-It will look like the blow image when you are finished.
+It will look like the image below when you are finished.

 Again let’s start with a blank canvas like below.
 Click the visual button first.

 Let’s begin to add another code.
-Can’t find the “Crayon” button right?
+Can’t find the “Crayon” button?
 It’s now an icon

 Now that you have clicked on that image, you’ll notice the same popup box link in the “Text Editor” page.
 Like before, just copy your code into the blank box and click on “add”